ai4d-iasc/trixie/docs/Networking-and-connectivity.md

 | gitlab.res | Yes    | Yes                          |
 | github     | No     | Yes                          |

-## Using Access Tokens for Gitlabc and Git-Collab
+### Using Access Tokens for Gitlabc and Git-Collab

 MFA is enforced on gitlabc and git-collab, which means you will not be able to pull using HTTPS the standard way.
-If you do not want to set up SSH keys and would like to pull using HTTPS, the following sections describe the method for accessing these servers using HTTPS and an access token.
+If you do not want to set up SSH keys and would like to pull using HTTPS, the following procedure describes the method for accessing these servers using HTTPS and an access token.

 1. Create an access token on gitlabc or git-collab
     1. Log in to your GitLab account
-    1. Go to your Profile settings
+    1. Go to your **Profile** settings
-    1. Go to Access tokens
+    1. Go to **Access tokens**
     1. Choose a name and optionally an expiry date for the token
     1. Choose the desired scopes (api access)
-    1. Click on Create personal access token
+    1. Click on **Create personal access token**
-    1. Save the personal access token somewhere safe.
-Once you leave or refresh the page, you won’t be able to access it again.
+    1. Save the personal access token **somewhere safe**.
+Once you leave or refresh the page, you won't be able to access it again.
 1. Clone your Git project<br>
    ``git clone https://oauth2:PERSONAL_ACCESS_TOKEN@gitserver.nrc.gc.ca/namespace/projectname.git``
     - Replace `PERSONAL_ACCESS_TOKEN` with the token you have generated